Table of Contents

 Sir C.V.
 Raman and Raman Effect

-- Sir Chandrasekhara Venkata Raman was born on 7 November 1888 at Trichy, Tamil Nadu.
+- Sir Chandrasekhara Venkata Raman was born on 7 November 1888 in Trichy, Tamil Nadu.

 - 1917, Sir C. V. Raman was appointed the first Palit Professor of Physics at the University of Calcutta.